Interstate 15 in Utah: Central Utah

 North of the I-15/I-70 interchange, I-70 heads east to Richfield and then toward Denver, Colorado, while I-15 continues north to pass by Cove Fort on the east and reach the Cove Fort (SR-161/Black Rock Road) interchange.
-Off the Black Rock Road interchange, there is an official rest stop, courtesy of UDOT and the local Chevron Station.
-Continuing, I-15 meanders to the north-northeast before straightening out to the northeast–southwest of Kanosh.
+Off the Black Rock Road interchange is an official rest stop, courtesy of UDOT and the local Chevron Station.
+I-15 meanders to the north-northeast before straightening out to the northeast–southwest of Kanosh.
 The freeway passes by the northwestern side of Meadow, having an interchange with North Main Street (SR-133).
 It then passes through the western side of Fillmore.
 SR-99 follows the length of the I-15 Business Loop through Fillmore, connecting at 850 South on the southwestern part of town and North Main Street / Cedar Mountain Road on the northern city limits.
 Off the North Main Street interchange, there is an official rest stop courtesy of UDOT and the local Chevron Station.
 Continuing north-northwest, it has an interchange with 5400 North / Maple Hollow Road (SR-64) before passing by the southeast edge of Holden.
 Several miles northeast of Holden, US 50 merges with I-15 as it continues northeastward and eventually heading through a low mountain pass just after another ranch exit.
 The US 50 overlap then ends as I-15 passes through the northwestern corner of Scipio.
 Off the Scipio interchange, is an official rest stop courtesy of UDOT and Flying J. (US 50 eastbound serves as a connector to I-70 for southbound I-15 motorists.)